A Way Abroad Logo

 write for us!

-Medellín is Colombia’s second largest city, right after it’s capital, Bogotá.
+Medellín is Colombia’s second largest city, right after its capital, Bogotá.

-As someone who spent almost a year living just outside of Bogotá I personally much prefer life in Medellín, aka the City of Eternal Spring.
+As someone who spent almost a year living just outside of Bogotá I personally prefer living in Medellín, aka the City of Eternal Spring.
 The weather is perfect, the people here are amazingly welcoming and friendly, and the views are stunning here in the valley surrounded by powerful yet peaceful mountains.

 Three foreign women who live abroad in Colombia on a touristic trip outside of Medellin posing in a jeep with a Colombian flag